 Local Flu Vaccine Clinics – Individuals Aged 5 and Older

-Flu vaccine will soon be available through local pharmacies and health care providers.
+Flu vaccine is now available at local pharmacies and through health care providers.
+Please contact your doctor or pharmacist directly to get the vaccine.
 Click here for a list of flu vaccine locations in Haliburton County, Northumberland County and the City of Kawartha Lakes.

 Flu Vaccine Clinics for Children Under 5

 If your child is under the age of five years, the Health Unit is offering flu vaccine clinics by appointment.
 At these clinics, your child will receive their flu vaccine with full COVID-19 prevention measures in place.
 Book your child’s flu vaccine appointment by calling the Health Unit at 1-866-888-4577, ext.
 1507.

 During COVID-19, it’s extra important to get the flu vaccine.
 Getting the flu vaccine reduces your risk of influenza.
 The flu vaccine will not protect against COVID-19 because the viruses are very different and distinct.